 In April 2020, the Company received Medicare accelerated payments of \$32.8 million.
 No additional Medicare accelerated payments were received, or are expected to be received, by the Company.
 Payments under the Medicare Accelerated and Advance Payment Program represent consideration that must be repaid.
 Effective October 1, 2020, providers were required to repay Medicare accelerated payments beginning one year after the date of payment issuance via recoupment against future claims for Medicare beneficiaries in accordance with the repayment terms.

-During the year ended December 31, 2022, the Company repaid \$20.7 million of Medicare accelerated payments via recoupment against reimbursements for claims for services provided to Medicare beneficiaries.
-At December 31, 2022, the Company had no outstanding Medicare accelerated payments.
+The recoupment of the advance payments by the Center for Medicare and Medicaid Services ("CMS") began in April 2021 and was applied to services provided and revenue recognized during the period in which the recoupment occurred, which impacted the Company's cash receipts for services provided during the period in which the amounts were recouped.
+As of December 31, 2022, all Medicare accelerated payments were repaid to CMS.
+As of December 31, 2022, the Company had no outstanding Medicare accelerated payments and, therefore, no outstanding liability to CMS for such amounts.